edurange/edurange-documentation/scenarios/elf_infection.md

 2.)
 What does the parasite code do?

-3.) wWhere is the parasite code located in the ELF file?
+3.)
+Where is the parasite code located in the ELF file?

 4.)
 How is control redirected in the file to execute the parasite as well as the regular code?